Student Achievement

 Where are our students now?

-In the 2021 calendar year, 9 students graduated from the MCRP Program.
+In the 2024 year, 20 students graduated from the MCRP Program.
 One year after graduation, they were employed in the following fields: